NelisW/ipynb2tex/README.md

 -  References and hyperlinks are treated as first-class LaTeX references.
 -  HTML tables are reformatted as LaTeX tables.
 -  The header template interface allows the user to add his own style file.
+-  Supports Pandas `to_latex()` dataframe exports as inline or floating tables
+-  Supports `IPython.core.display.Latex object` in the output cell.

 ##Deficiencies